peterujah/hierarchical/README.md

 # PHP Hierarchical

-Hierarchical is a simple php program to arrange users based on their rankings, it can also be used to represent data in a chain ranking.
+Hierarchical is a simple php & mysql program to arrange users based on their rankings, it can also be used to represent data in a chain ranking.

 # USAGES